Three dead in shopping mall shooting

 Police have arrested a 14-year-old boy who went on a shooting rampage inside Siam Paragon shopping mall, killing three people and injuring four others on Tuesday afternoon.

-The incident that took place around 4.20pm sent hundreds of people fleeing from the mall in Pathum Wan district on Rama I Road in central Bangkok.
+The incident that took place around 4.20pm sent hundreds of people fleeing from the mall on Rama I Road in central Bangkok.
 Witnesses said that more than 10 rounds of gunshots were heard.

 Of the injured, three people including a foreigner were admitted to King Chulalongkorn Memorial Hospital and one was being treated at Police General Hospital.